gmetzker/serverless-plugin-lambda-dead-letter/README.md

 ## How do I use it?

 Dead letter settings are assigned via a new `deadLetter` property nested under a function in a `serverless.yml` file.
-The property name `deadLetter` was used rather than `deadLetterConfig` so that future internal implementations of `deadLetterConfig`, that will most likely be directly supported by CloudFormation natively, will not conflict.

 There are several methods to configure the Lambda deadLetterConfig.

-* [Method-1](#method-1):  Create a new deadLetter SQS queue.
+* [Method-1](#method-1):  Create a new deadLetter SQS queue or SNS Topic
 * [Method-2](#method-2):  Use a pre-existing queue/topic.
 * [Method-3](#method-3):  Use a queue/topic created in the resources.
 * [Remove Dead Letter Resource](#remove-deadletter-resource):  Remove any deadletter queue/topic that was previously assigned.

 ### Method-1

+#### DeadLetter Queue
 Use the `deadLetter.sqs` to create a new dead letter queue for the function.

-This will add a new SQS Queue and QueuePolicy to the serverless cloudformation stack.
-After the CF stack is deployed a call is made to `UpdateFunctionConfiguration` to assign the `DeadLetterConfig.TargetArn` using the arn of the new queue.
+The resulting cloudformation stack will contain an SQS Queue and it's respective QueuePolicy.

 ```YAML
 # 'functions' in serverless.yml